apache/hudi/website/docs/presto_hudi_connector.md

 ##Examples Queries
-stock_ticks_cow is a Hudi cow table that we refer in the Hudi quickstart document to create.
+`trips_table` is a Hudi table that we refer to in the [Hudi quickstart documentation](https://hudi.apache.org/docs/quick-start-guide).

-Here are some sample queries:
+Here is a sample query:

 ```
 USE hudi.default;